Aquila

 FIELD-SERVICE TRAINING

 • The final type of basic training involved field action.
-Under the supervision of an officer, soldiers in full equipment (66 lbs/man) and 17 days of rations marched at a military pace on unfamiliar routes, and established practice camps with fossa and valum.
+Under the supervision of an officer, soldiers in full equipment (66 lbs/man) and 17 days of rations marched at a military pace on unfamiliar routes, and established practice camps with fossa and vallum.

-Ambulatura: Battle formations were practiced on 10 mile marches thrice monthly.
+Ambulatura: Battle formations were practiced on 10-mile marches thrice monthly.
 They included forming single and double lines, wedges, squares, and circles.
 Recruits continued practicing until they were able to march at military pace and often faster.